Anton Bakov: Books

+Bogdashka Toporok

-In 2020 Bakov organized the creation of an illustrated book of fictional fairytales about a real 17th-century peasant Bogdashko Toporok, who turned out to be an ancestor of Bakov and many other modern people from Urals.
+In 2020 Bakov organized the creation of an illustrated book of pseudohistorical ironical tall tales about a real 17th-century peasant Bogdashko Toporok (a word-by-word diminutive of "Bogdan Topor", "Bogdan The Axe"), who turned out to be an ancestor of Bakov and many other modern people from Urals.
 Bakov discovered his identity while examining old Russian archives, but due to very little amount of documented information set the book up as a series of fictional stories exposing his own non-traditional view on those ages of Russian history.
-The author of the book is journalist and historian Alexander Kirillov, the illustrations are by Maksim Smagin, known for works for "Krasnaya Burda" magazine.
-Latter books of 2021 and 2022 are dedicated to detailed research of biographies of his documented ancestors (all he could find in all possible archives).
-In the year 2023 a second book dedicated to Bogdashko was published also together with Kirillov and Smagin.
+The author of the tales is journalist and historian Aleksandr Kirillov, the illustrations are by Maksim Smagin, known for works for "Krasnaya Burda" magazine.
+It was published under the title Bogdashka Toporok.
+Skazes (Богдашка Топорок. Сказы, ISBN 5990865430).
+Later books of 2021 and 2022 are dedicated to detailed research of biographies of his documented ancestors (all he could find in all possible archives).
+In the year 2023 a second book dedicated to Bogdashko was published, also authored by Kirillov and Smagin.
+They promised more of it.
+The portrait of Bogdashka Toporok is on the 2021 numismatic coins of Ural franc.